harmlessman/CoquiTTSGui/README.md

 * The output file is located in the same location as the model.
 * The filename of speakers file, language_ids file, config file follows the default value.
 If you want to change the file name above, please modify the values of config_name, lang_id_name, and speak_id_name in the code.

+# Soon!
+Ability to preload models to reduce the amount of time before voice is output